This April we rolled out the red carpet for the graduates of the very first Moulton Apprenticeship Readiness Scheme – better known as MARS.

 On the evening of the 24th we joined the first cohort of pupils at Northampton Filmhouse for a gala graduation ceremony.
 The event, held before an invite-only crowd of families and educators, was a pure celebration of what the pupils had achieved.
 As for why we held the event at a cinema?
 That’s simple – beyond the glamour of the venue, we also wanted to share the pupil’s successes on the biggest screen possible…

 For their final project the pupils opted to create video presentations about the course.
-Each group took a unique approach, from slide presentations to stop motion, and their energy crackled on the screen.
-The end result was a kinetic tour around how their experiences have readied them for the world beyond school.
+Each group took a unique approach, from slide presentations to stop motion, and their exuberance and energy crackled on the screen.
+The end result was a kinetic trip through how their own life experiences have readied them for the world beyond school.

 Afterwards the pupils took to the stage for their graduation, delivered by HM Lord Lieutenant for Northamptonshire, David Laing.